ynotstartups/notes/notes/cheat-sheet-work.md

 To avoiding tunnel vision, I won't do anything complicated if I am on my own.

-It is via interacting with colleagues, I switch to use linux, vim, terminal, i3, neomutt...
+Interacting with colleagues encourages me switch to use linux, vim, terminal, i3, neomutt...

 **To deepen my knowledges**